 Invented in Italy, Via Ferrata means “Iron Way”.
 It was invented as a safe way for Italian soldiers to cross The Dolomites during World War 1.
 In this activity, you use anchored cables, rungs, steps, bridges, and ladders to cross a mountain, usually over ridges, valleys, lakes, and precipices providing spectacular views.
 However, this is the most hair-raising way to cross a mountain, as a single slip will have you tumbling thousands of feet to your death.
 Lucky or unluckily for Kenyans we have the Highest Via Ferrata in the world at 16,355 feet, located on Mount Kenya.
 This Via Ferrata is also said to have the most beautiful sceneries.
 The fact you are also likely to encounter elephants and leopards on your hike to the Via Ferrata makes it more alluring for adrenaline junkies.

 Kenya has really beautiful landscapes that are just perfect for ziplining.
 It is for this reason ziplining has become very popular with longer and higher ziplines being installed every year.
-My favorite zip line is in Kireita, which is operated by FlyingFox.
+My favorite zip line is The Forest in Kimende.
+It is arguably the best Zipline and highest course in Kenya.
+You zip across 6 long ziplines above the Aberdare Mountain ranges.
+Water Falls, Rivers and even Elephants are visible below.
+It takes about an hour to complete the whole cause.
+Its hard to describe, you have to see it to believe it.
+Another Favourite is in Kireita, which is operated by FlyingFox.
 At 2.4Km this is the longest zip line in Kenya.
 You get to fly over the forest and rivers at high speed while enjoying the scenery.
 Rapids Camp Sagana also has ziplining.

 Windsurfing is one of the most fun water sports and I highly recommend you try it while at the Coast.
 Some resorts even offer free windsurfing lessons as part of their package.
 If you find such an opportunity jump on it.
 Diani and Watamu are the best windsurfing locations in Kenya with Medina Palms Watamu being among the best resorts to stay in if you enjoy windsurfing.
 And if in Diani H2O Extreme is one of the best companies offering watersport services.
 There are also a lot of kitesurfing schools at the Coast if you don’t know how to windsurf, such as KiteMotion and H2O Extreme.